CALCZERO.COM

 Baking Time Changes

 Thicker batter takes longer.
 Thinner batter cooks faster.
-Rough rule: cut time by 15% when you double the surface area, add 20% when you halve it.
-But don't trust the timer—test for doneness.
+Rough rule: cut time by 15% when the surface area doubles, add 20% when it halves.
+Test for doneness instead of relying only on the timer.

 Pan Materials